 In essence, an optional is trying to answer the question “what if our variable doesn’t have a value?”
 Swift wants to make sure all our programs are as safe as possible, so it has some very specific – and very important! – techniques for handling this eventuality.

 Today you have 11 one-minute videos to watch, and you’ll meet unwrapping, optional chaining, typecasting, and more.
-Once you’ve watched each video there’s a short test to help make sure you’ve understood what was taught.
+Once you’ve watched each video and completed any optional extra reading you wanted, there’s a short test to help make sure you’ve understood what was taught.

 Hit Send below to start a virtual conversation with me.